catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

     f) Press F10 to save and exit.
 ```

-3) Be sure the _cuse_ module is loaded into the kernel.
+3) Enable the webcam.
+Be sure the _cuse_ module is loaded into the kernel.
 At the command prompt type:
    ```
    vi /boot/loader.conf
    ```